kyegomez/VisionLLaMA/README.md

 ```

 ## todo
-- [ ] Implement the AS2DRoPE rope
+- [ ] Implement the AS2DRoPE rope, might just use axial rotary embeddings instead, my implementation is really bad
-- [ ] Implement the GSA attention
+- [x] Implement the GSA attention, i implemented it but's bad